 Wildlife TRAPS Project Officer - Central Africa

-Responsible for ensuring the timely and effective implementation of Wildlife TRAPS Project activities in Central Africa while ensuring synergies with those in East Africa and globally to capture impact and learning that arise from these activities.
+The Project Officer will be responsible for ensuring the timely and effective implementation of Wildlife TRAPS Project activities in Central Africa and capturing the impact and learning that arise from these activities.

 Implementation of the Wildlife TRAPS Project

 Responsible for ensuring Wildlife-TRAPS Project work plan activities are successfully implemented and results secured, and that delivery is effectively coordinated with the Project Leader, and project counterparts in Africa/Asia and others across the TRAFFIC network.

 Organising and supporting the delivery of activities and interventions under Phase I and II of the project.

 Helping to establish and maintain relationships and support dialogue amongst an ‘international community’ of Wildlife TRAPS stakeholders and collaborators including both private and public sectors;